nanobox-io/nanobox-guides/articles/php/wordpress/installing-updating-plugins.md

 ![Install Plugins](/assets/php/wordpress/wp-plugins.png)

 ## Don't Store Plugins in a Network Directory
 Network directories are stored in your persistent network file-storage and are shared between all web nodes.
-It can be tempting to specify `wp-content/plugins` or `wp-conent` as a `network_dirs` in your boxfile.yml, but this is a bad idea.
+It can be tempting to specify `wp-content/plugins` or `wp-content` as a `network_dirs` in your boxfile.yml, but this is a bad idea.
 Here's why:

 ### Slow Performance
 Requests to network directories must traverse your app's network, adding latency to every request.
 While this latency is minimal, it can add up very quickly.